top of page

 In March of 2020, all hell broke loose.

-I started a Facebook Group to help wineries get the word out.
-I never wanted to run a Facebook Group.
-I named it "Support Virginia Wineries During Covid."
-That was a very long name for a Facebook Group.
+I started a Facebook Group to help wineries and Virginia wine fans communicate.
+(I never wanted to run a Facebook Group.)
+I named it "Support Virginia Wineries During Covid," which was a very long name for a Facebook Group.

-People were really missing their wineries.
-They joined the Group and bought wines they'd never tried.
-Winemakers learned how to Zoom and that was funny and people loved it.
+People were really missing their wineries, so they joined the Group.
+We shared stories about our favorite wineries, and how many we'd visited, and where we planned to go first when the insanity was over.
+We bought some wines we'd never tried.
+Wineries made lasagna so when we picked up our drive-by wine we could also pick up some dinner.
+Winemakers learned how to Zoom and that was extra funny and everyone loved it.
 Winemakers are funny people.

 Information flies through that Facebook group now, it's so busy.
 It flows so fast that good intel gets lost.
 So I launched this website to capture it.
 Amazing what a community can create.

-In 2010 my husband, photographer Rick Collier, and I visited 150 Virginia wineries in 150 days and then launched Virginia Wine in My Pocket, one of the country's first travel apps.
+In 2010 my husband, Rick Collier, and I visited 150 Virginia wineries in 150 days, researching our soon-to-be-launched Virginia Wine in My Pocket app, one of the country's first travel apps.
 My articles have appeared in many travel and lifestyle magazines and I've published two editions of the book, Virginia Wine Travel Journal.
-I'm the founder of the Facebook group, Virginia Wine Love, which inspired this web site.
+I'm the founder of the 18,000-member Facebook group, Virginia Wine Love, which was launched during the Covid pandemic in 2020, and which inspired me to create the Virginia Wine Love website in 2021.
+In 2024, along with 13 other entrepreneurial Virginia wine women, I founded the nonprofit organization, Virginia Women in Wine. and currently serve as the VWW Board President.
 In 2019 I was honored to receive the Atlantic Seaboard Winery Association's Birchenall Award for Wine Media.

 Rick and I are still out driving around Virginia Wine Country.
 Those days feel to me like the best massage.
-It's like watching art, almost, but better.
-It's my very favorite thing, and has been since we drove out to Piedmont Vineyards on weekends when we were dating.
-If you're single and you take a date to a Virginia winery, you won't be single long.
-It's really that good.
+Like watching art, almost, but better.
+There's a relief that settles me, and a quality of light that opens my heart.
+It's my very favorite thing, and has been for decades, since our weekend drives out to the old Piedmont Vineyards when we were dating.

 NancyBauer_edited.png